Marlin Bay

-Marlin Bay was a New Zealand one-hour drama television series which ran for 39 episodes from 1992 to 1994.
+Marlin Bay is a New Zealand one-hour drama television series which ran for 39 episodes from 1992 to 1994.
 The series was set in a fictional resort and casino in the picturesque far north of New Zealand.
 The series dealt with issues regarding the high-flying lifestyle surrounding the hotel and casino, and the contrasting lives of the area's local residents.
 The cast included Ilona Rodgers, Andy Anderson, Katie Wolfe, and featured Kevin Smith and Lucy Lawless.
 It was produced by South Pacific Pictures.